Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 Digital certificates must be purchased at certificate authorities.
 By default, they include only one domain (like www.example.com) but we can buy a **wildcard certificate** to include all subdomains.

+We can also buy a **SAN** (Subject Alternative Name) that is a certificate covering multiple domains.

 Digital certificates can be **single-sided** (only the server has a certificate) or **dual-sided** (both client and server need a certificate).